- About us

 Diplomacy by networking and alumni support

-To date, more than 3000 diplomats and leaders from nearly 180 countries have participated in our programmes.
+To date, more than 3600 diplomats and leaders from over 180 countries have participated in our programmes.
 Approximately 200 of them are currently assigned to their respective diplomatic missions in Germany, some of them as Ambassadors.
 Our alumni retain their status as important contacts for us whether assigned to posts in Germany or abroad.
 In keeping with a network-orientated foreign policy, we place great value on keeping in touch with our former participants after the completion of their courses with us.
 We have therefore developed a broad selection of instruments which allow us to promote global networks and to strengthen the relationships within the existing alumni network.

 ‘Diplomacy by Networking’ - What is new?